jameswilddev/react-native-app-helpers/components/createStackComponent/readme.md

 # `react-native-app-helpers/createStackComponent`

-Creates a new React component which surrounds its children with padding.
+Creates a new React component which displays its children in a stack with a set spacing between each item.

 ## Usage